27th Congress of the

 Join us in Meanjin / Brisbane, Australia, for the 27th World Association for Sexual Health (WAS) Congress from June 16-19, 2025!

-Hosted in association with the 17th Congress of Asia-Oceania Federation for Sexology (AOFS) and the 6th Sexology In Practice Symposium (SIPS) of the Society of Australian Sexologists (SAS), this landmark event will unite hundreds of professionals dedicated to promoting Sexual Health and Rights for ALL.
+Hosted in association with the 17th Congress of the Asia-Oceania Federation for Sexology (AOFS) and the 6th Sexology in Practice Symposium (SIPS) of the Society of Australian Sexologists (SAS), this landmark event will unite hundreds of professionals dedicated to promoting Sexual Health and Rights for ALL.

 Experience Brisbane’s vibrant culture and stunning landscapes while engaging in transformative discussions with a global network of professionals.
 Be part of the official presentation of the WAS Declaration on Sexual Justice, a milestone that will shape the future of Sexual Health worldwide.